A little disclaimer before starting

 > View molecules

 View molecules are much like the building block for the UI.
 They combine multiple default views and have a single purpose.
-A good example is a ListItemView which combines multiple text and image component wrapped in a horizontal stack.
+A good example is a ListItemView which combines multiple text and image components wrapped in a horizontal stack.
 This is also a good place to add animations to the view.
-A good practice to add animation is at the deepest view level as animation modifier is applied to all children views inside an animated container.
+A good practice to add the animation is at the deepest view level as animation modifier is applied to all children views inside an animated container.

 I felt no need to extract the atomic views, like text or buttons, into their own files because they are pretty simple to rewrite and are frequently different from each other when reimplemented.

 I won't go in detail about the State and Bindings, however, I found it is better to have a state property as a private variable used in a concentrated scope.
 If there is a shared state between multiple views across or down the hierarchy I preferred to use the global state, even for the UI.

 To share state between multiple views, as seen in the official examples, I used the environmentObject at the rootView level of the project.
 To define the state I used a separate Model file.
 A model file is basically an object defined as a class which extends ObservableObject.
 The published properties can be listened to and modified from anywhere in the app.